They Will Kill You: Production

 In June 2024, it was announced that Zazie Beetz would lead They Will Kill You, an original film that would be the first under Andy and Barbara Muschietti's new production company, Nocturna.
 In July, New Line Cinema picked up the rights.
 In August, Myha'la, Tom Felton, Heather Graham, and Patricia Arquette joined the cast.
+Paterson Joseph also features in the cast.

-The film was shot in Cape Town at the end of 2024.
-The film was being finished in the United States in December 2024.
+The film was shot in Cape Town at the end of 2024, finishing in December of that year.

 Release

+Theatrical

-They Will Kill You is set to be released on March 27, 2026, by Warner Bros.
+They Will Kill You premiered at the SXSW on March 17, 2026, and was also released on March 27, 2026, by Warner Bros.
 Pictures.

+Home media

+They Will Kill You was released on digital streaming on April 28, 2026, and on 4K Ultra HD Blu-ray, Blu-ray, and DVD on June 30, 2026.

+Reception

+Box office

+They Will Kill You grossed $11 million in the United States and Canada, and $8 million in other territories, for a worldwide total of $19 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 28 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.